Pierpont Community and Technical College: Campus

 Pierpont is headquartered at the Advanced Technology Center (ATC) main campus at the I-79 Technology Park in Fairmont, West Virginia.
 Fairmont, the seat of government for Marion County, is located approximately 90 miles south of Pittsburgh, Pennsylvania and has a population of about 19,000.

 Pierpont offers a variety of courses at more than 15 sites in North Central West Virginia, including the Braxton County Center in Flatwoods, West Virginia and the Lewis County Center in Weston, West Virginia.
 Through its Center for Workforce Education, the college provides workforce training and community education for its 13-county region.
 Pierpont operates the Robert C. Byrd National Aerospace Education Center in Bridgeport, West Virginia which offers programs in flight and aviation maintenance.
 It also offers classes at the Gaston Caperton Center, a satellite campus in Clarksburg, West Virginia.

+In 2026, Pierpont entered the design phase for a new Aviation Maintenance Training Center at the North Central West Virginia Airport.
+The planned facility is intended to expand the college's aviation maintenance program and will include laboratories, classrooms, testing spaces and training areas designed to meet Federal Aviation Administration Part 147 standards.
+Pierpont reported that the project would increase the aviation program's enrollment capacity from approximately 130 students to about 230.

 Pierpont officially opened the ATC on October 31, 2016.
 The ATC is a 55,000+ square foot facility housing such Pierpont programs as IT/CyberSecurity, Petroleum Technology, Power Plant Technology, Advanced Manufacturing, Electrical Utility Technology, Health Information Technology, Medical Laboratory Technology, and Respiratory Care.